 Backup Withholding.
 Payments made on and proceeds from the sale of a transition bond may be subject to backup withholding unless a U.S. holder complies with certain identification requirements.
-Any amounts withheld from a payment to a U.S. holder will be allowed as a credit against such U.S. holder's federal income tax liability, provided that the required information is timely furnished to the Internal Revenue Service.
+Any amounts withheld from a payment to a U.S. holder will be allowed as a credit against such U.S. holder's federal income tax liability, provided that the required information is timely furnished to the IRS.

-TAX CONSEQUENCES TO NON-U.S. HOLDERS
+Tax Consequences to Non-U.S. Holders